-How to stop saying “Um” is one of the most common public speaking concerns.
-“Um” is a filler word, and they’re a natural part of everyday conversation.
-A surprising fact, though, is that you’ll actually sound strange (or even fake) to your audience if you don’t use any filler.
-So, don’t be afraid to use the occasional filler word every now and then.
+How to stop saying Um is one of the most common public speaking concerns.
+Um is a filler word.
+And filler words are a natural part of everyday conversation.
+A surprising fact, though, is that you’ll actually sound strange (or even fake) to your audience if you don’t use any filler words.

 The best speakers in the world have trained themselves, over time, to minimize their use of fillers.
 (Notice that I said minimize, not eliminate.)
-Excessive use frustrates the audience and makes the speaker less credible.
+Excessive use of um and other filer noises can frustrate the audience and makes the speaker less credible.
 With a bit of practice, though, you can use fewer filler words as well.

 What Exactly Counts as a Filler Word?